-Foundational course survey of the normal function, etiology, pathogenesis, morphology, and clinical manifestations of cellular injury, neoplasia, hemostasis, and muscle physiology.
-Define and analyze the normal function of cells, blood, and the musculoskeletal system to assess the underlying cause of cellular disease, hemodynamic disorders, and musculoskeletal disorders.
+Foundational course survey of the normal function, etiology, pathogenesis, morphology, and clinical manifestations of cell injury, neoplasia, muscle, bone, and joint physiology, and blood composition and hemostasis.
+Define and analyze the normal function of the musculoskeletal system and the blood to assess the underlying cause of musculoskeletal disorders and hemodynamic disorders.
 Student-centered learning activities promote development of connections between normal physiology and clinical diagnosis.
 (4+0) Prerequisite: BSC5108